zdbasdxz/M3PA/README.md

-# Urban Region Embedding with Adaptive Region Correlation Discovery
+# Exploring Urban Semantics: A Multimodal Model for POI Semantic Annotation with Street View Images and Place Names

 These are the source codes for the **M3PA** model and its corresponding data.